• Skip to primary navigation

 raw sugar, rice flour, rolled oats, desiccated coconut, dairy free butter, bicarb soda and golden syrup laid out in glass bowls

-Notes on some of the ingredients, the full list of ingredients and their measurements can be found in the recipe card below.
+The complete list of ingredients with measurements, can be found in the full recipe card below.

 Rice flour is the gluten-free alternative to wheat flour in this recipe.
 It is flavourless, picking up the other flavours really well.
+This is the organic rice flour I like to use.

 Desiccated coconut adds a subtle sweetness and a chewy texture to the biscuits.